DidinovMaksim/WPT/README.md

 Features two project:

 1. WPTTool - console application with all classes for creating sitemap, parsing web-sites and measuring response time.
-2. WPTWebApp - web application with some kind of friendly UI for website perfrormanc testing.
+2. WPTWebApp - web application with some kind of friendly UI for website perfrormance testing.

 ## WPTTool
 ### Features